ricardospalves/back-to-the-roots-nodejs/readline/README.md

 ## Readline

-he readline module in Node.js provides an interface for reading data from a readable stream, such as the terminal.
+The readline module in Node.js provides an interface for reading data from a readable stream, such as the terminal.
 It allows interacting with the user through questions, capturing their responses, and performing other line-reading operations asynchronously.
 It is widely used in command-line applications and other contexts where user interaction is needed.

 ## Usage